hoch/WAAX/readme.md

 #### Framework for Web-based Music Apps (1.0.0-alpha)

 > Currently the repository is under the active development as alpha status.
-It has passed the initial experimental implementation and is stabilizing to version 1.0.0.
+It has passed the initial experimental implementation and is settling down to version 1.0.0.
 With that said, please use at your own risk.

 <!-- travis build image -->